cfw-guide/cemu.cfw.guide/docs/faq.md

 Yes, experimental native builds are now available for both macOS and Linux.

 For Linux users, we suggest using [Wine](https://www.winehq.org/) and [Lutris](https://lutris.net/) to run Cemu.
-Native builds and AppImage builds are also [available](https://github.com/cemu-project/Cemu/releases) if you would like to use them.
+Experimental native builds and AppImage builds are also [available](https://github.com/cemu-project/Cemu/releases) if you would like to use them.

 If you have an Intel Mac, we suggest running [Bootcamp](https://support.apple.com/en-gb/guide/bootcamp-control-panel/bcmp29b8ac66/mac) to install Windows, and to run Cemu there instead.
 The macOS build uses a translation layer that can cause low compatibility, crashes, graphical issues and slow performance.